hendriknielaender/double-trouble/data/blog/optimal-pipeline-setup.md

 ```

-## Deployment Job Triggers
+## Finetune Job Triggers

-The deployment to production on master generally should be a manual action that can be triggered
+The deployment to production on the main branch generally should be a manual action that can be
-immediately.
-It doesn't have to wait for the dev and test deployment to succeed again first.
-A
+triggered immediately.
+It doesn't have to wait for the dev and test deployment to succeed again
-merged MR will anyway have had all necessary safety checks succeeding in the Pull Request
+first.
+A merged MR will anyway have had all necessary safety checks succeeding in the Pull Request
 already.
 This make it safe to deploy immediately to production after merge in 99% of the
 cases.
 This also makes it so a hot-fix can be deployed to production asap without waiting for some
 dev deployment first.